-2. Position the head and neck as for normal tracheal intubation.
+Position the head and neck as for normal tracheal intubation.

-Keep the neck flexed and the head extended by pushing the head from behind with one hand while inserting the mask into the mouth with the other hand (Fig.3).
+Place the head in the neutral or slight "sniffing" position (Sniffing = extension of head + flexion of neck) by pushing the head from behind with one hand while inserting the mask into the mouth with the other hand.
+(Fig. 5)